Electronic circuits terms for beginners (2024)

 Any electronic components, no matter what size, are connected in such a way that the same current flows through each of them.
 This arrangement is called the series circuit.

-Following is the example of series connected resistors:
+Following is the example of a series of connected resistors:

 Same current flows in series circuit